ASA and CERA Curriculum Changes Transition Rules

 New Exam Components

 Predictive Analytics Exam – There are no exam transitions to this component.
 Candidates who are not an ASA by July 1, 2018 must complete this requirement.
-Candidates who are an ASA by July 1, 2018 are exempt from this requirement, provided they also earn fellowship by July 1, 2022.
+Fellowship candidates who are an ASA by July 1, 2018 are exempt from this requirement, provided they also earn fellowship by January 1, 2023 (The SOA Board of Directors extended this deadline from the original July 1, 2022 date at their December 2020 meeting).
 Note that historically, holding an ASA earned in the past does not mean FSA can be earned by completing only the current post-ASA requirements.
 Thus, this approach is generous in that some candidates will be exempted from a current requirement.
 No member will lose an ASA due to this transition.

 VEE Mathematical Statistics – While this is a new component without a direct counterpart in the current system, there are two opportunities to gain transition credit.
 Candidates who have not earned transition credit (which may be claimed later in the case of using VEE Applied Statistics credit) by July 1, 2018 must earn the credit through an approved VEE course.